biomed-AI/ADClust/README.md

 ============

 ## Overview
 Clustering analysis is widely utilized in single-cell RNA-sequencing (scRNA-seq) data to discover cell heterogeneity and cell states.
-While several clustering methods have been developed for scRNA-seq analysis, the clustering results of these methods heavily rely on the number of clusters as prior information.
-How-ever, it is not easy to know the exact number of cell types, and experienced determination is not always accurate.
-  Here, we have developed ADClust, an auto deep embedding clustering method for scRNA-seq data, which can simultaneously and accurately estimate the number of clusters and cluster cells.
-Specifically, ADClust first obtain low-dimensional
-    representation through pre-trained autoencoder, and use the representations to cluster cells into micro-clusters.
-    Then, the micro-clusters are compared in be-tween by Dip-test, a statistical test for unimodality, and similar micro-clusters are merged through a designed clustering loss func-tion.
-This process continues until convergence.
-By tested on elev-en real scRNA-seq datasets, ADClust outperformed existing meth-ods in terms of both clustering performance and the ability to es-timate the number of clusters.
-More importantly, our model pro-vides high speed and scalability on large datasets.
+While many clustering methods have been developed for scRNA-seq analysis, most of these methods require to provide the number of clusters.
+However, it is not easy to know the exact number of cell types in advance, and experienced determination is not always reliable.
+Here, we have developed ADClust, an auto-matic deep embedding clustering method for scRNA-seq data, which can accurately cluster cells without requiring a predefined number of clusters.
+Specifically, ADClust first obtains low-dimensional representation through pre-trained autoencoder, and uses the representations to cluster cells into initial micro-clusters.
+The clusters are then compared in between by a statistical test, and similar micro-clusters are merged into larger clusters.
+According to the clustering, cell representations are updated so that each cell will be pulled toward centres of its assigned cluster and similar clusters, while cells are separated to keep distances between clusters.
+This is accomplished through jointly optimizing the carefully designed clustering and autoencoder loss functions.
+This merging process continues until convergence.
+ADClust was tested on eleven real scRNA-seq datasets, and shown to outperform existing methods in terms of both clustering performance and the accuracy on the number of the determined clusters.
+More importantly, our model provides high speed and scalability for large datasets.

 ![(Variational) gcn](Framework.png)